cligs/pyzeta/README.md

 ## Getting help

-* The `sample output` folder contains some examples of what pyzeta produces
+* The `sampledata` folder contains some examples of what input pyzeta needs and what output it produces
 * The `howto.md` file contains a brief tutorial of sorts for running analyses with pyzeta.

 ## Requirements and installation

-* Requirements: Python 3 with pandas, numpy, treetaggerwrapper and pygal
+* Requirements: Python 3 with pandas, numpy, sklearn, pygal, treetaggerwrapper (and TreeTagger)